-The PMOC schedules an on-site briefing with the project sponsor's project management team.
-The on-site review shall include a narrative description of the project scope supplemented by suitable graphics with particular emphasis on any changes in the scope of the project that have occurred since the last major review milestone.
-Alignment tours are recommended.
-Additionally, the on-site review meeting includes discussion of the project sponsor's plan for project delivery, any changes in the project sponsor's plans for managing the project through the construction, start-up, testing, and acceptance phases, and any changes in external factors such as right-of-way, permits, or third-party agreements that would affect project scope.
+The PMOC should arrange for an on-site briefing by the Sponsor's project management team.
+The briefing should include a narrative description of the project scope supplemented by suitable graphics with particular emphasis on any changes in the scope of the project that have occurred since the last major review milestone, e.g. commencement of project development, commencement of engineering, execution of the FFGA or SSGA.
+The discussion of project scope should include a review of the Sponsor's plan for project delivery, any changes in the Sponsor's plans for managing the project through the construction, start-up, testing and acceptance phases, and any changes in external factors such as right-of-way, permits or third-party agreements that would affect project scope.